xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 After the collection process, I had gathered 11724 data points, including data points augmented by flipping.

-As the Nvidia process suggested, I also convert the sampled images into YUV format (for this reason I've also changed drive.py to make the autonomous driving process using a YUV format input).
+As the Nvidia process suggested, I've also converted the sampled images into YUV format (for this reason I've also changed drive.py to make the autonomous driving process using a YUV format input).

 Finally I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 15 as evidenced by the following figture:
+The ideal number of epochs was 15 as evidenced by the loss curve:

 ![Loss curve for training 100 epochs][loss_curve]